How to get buy-in for a new approach

 You may need to adjust your method to meet everyone’s needs, but make sure to communicate the reasons for any parameters to employees.
 You’re much more likely to get employee buy-in if they understand the reasons behind restrictions.
 Once you have leadership team support for your approach, introduce it to the rest of the team, but recognize this is when the hard work begins!

-Remember, employees know their roles (and the impact your new approach will have on them) better than you do
+Employees know their roles better than you do

 All too often, senior teams plan programs and strategies without asking the people who will be using and applying these approaches what they need from them.
 Simple questions to employees on the ground can save you much time and financial investment in the future on programs that won’t solve your issues and may even cause more problems.